OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 Now let's break this file down.

-The `sudo` option is used to indicate that the build should be done in an environment where the `sudo` command can be run or not.
+The `sudo` option is used to indicate whether the build should be done in an environment where the `sudo` command can be run.
 By setting this option to `required`, we have indicated that we need to have the ability to run the `sudo` command, which means that Travis CI will run this build inside a virtual machine.
 If we had set this option to `false`, Travis CI would have created a container to run the build.

 Containers are faster than virtual machines, but because we need to install some additional software into the build environment to support running WebDriver tests, we have to use the virtual machine option: